Gayton, Northamptonshire: History

 The village's name is probably derived from Old English meaning "Gaega's farm/settlement".
+The first record of the name was in 1162.

 Sited near Watling Street, the ancient way from the ports of Kent to Wroxeter, Gayton was not recorded in the Domesday Book survey of 1086 but was probably the unnamed settlement in the Hundred of Towcester held by the knight Sigar of Chocques, who came from the village of that name near Béthune in the north of France.
 By 1162 it had passed to his relation Robert V of Béthune, being inherited in turn by his eldest son Robert VI, by his second son William II, by William's eldest son Daniel and then by Daniel's younger brother.
 This was Robert VII, who in 1242 sold the manor along with virtually all his other English properties to Robert of Guines.
 In 1248 Robert sold Gayton to Ingram of Fiennes, who in 1270 passed it to Michael of Northampton, a cleric.

 Sir Philip de Gayton (d.1316), had two daughters, Scholastica de Gayton (d.1354), who married Godfrey de Meaux, and Julianna, who had a child, Mabila, with her husband Thomas de Murdak.
 Juliana murdered her husband in 1316 with the assistance of family servants, and later married one, John de Veaux.
 They were tried for murder in 1321, and Juliana was hung at Tyburn.
 The facts of this tale have become somewhat confused over the centuries but the de Gayton tombs are in the village church.
+Another version is that Scholastica murdered her husband and her sister Julianna was burnt as a witch.